Brian-McElroy/Advice-for-programmers/README.md

 ### The fundamentals.
 If you can religiously follow these fundamentals then u are 50% of the way to having good code already.
-Also if you have a nice maintainable codebase, then working on it each day will be a pleasure and something you look forward to.

 Keep classes tiny, (eg. 100 lines max) each class *really* should only do *one thing*.
 Keep functions tiny (eg. 10 lines).